Tarek018/facebook-login-js/README.md

 # solidjs-facebook-auth
- A Component SolidJS for Facebook Login
+ A package for Facebook Login in SolidJS

  ## Getting Started
 - `npm i solidjs-facebook-auth` or `pnpm i solidjs-facebook-auth`